joeyparrish/kinetoscope/server/README.md

 # Kinetoscope Video Server

-A video server for Kinetoscope only needs to be able to serve static content, so you have many, many options for serving content.
+A video server for Kinetoscope only needs to be able to serve static content over plain HTTP, so you have many, many options for serving content.
 I'm currently using Google Cloud Storage.

+## HTTP vs HTTPS

+Due primarily to hardware limitations and time budgets, streaming **must** be over plain HTTP, **not** HTTPS.
+Though we could build TLS/SSL support into the firmware, it would reduce our throughput by too much to be tolerated.

 ## Format